Still On The RoaD

 Thank you Bob Dylan for Sally Gal and we'll expect you back tonight before the end of the tonight's Folk Song Festival.

 I'm Oscar Brand and I'm here on WNYC New York.
 Now lets return to our guest this evening.
 His name is Bob Dylan and on November 4th he will be at Carnegie Chapter Hall in a very exciting concerts of songs that he's collected since his first days.
 When he was born in Minnesota, and then he went down to the south west.
-He traveled around the country with carnivals and as we heard earlier he's collected a lot of many songs from many people Bob I know that that means when you travel that much that you hear a lot of songs.
+He traveled around the country with carnivals and as we heard earlier he's collected many songs from many people.
+Bob I know that that means when you travel that much that you hear a lot of songs.
 But doesn't it also means, mean that you forget a lot of songs that way?

 Bob Dylan